intel/zephyr.js/README.md

-# JavaScript* Runtime for Zephyr* OS
+# JavaScript\* Runtime for Zephyr&trade; OS

-The JavaScript Runtime for Zephyr OS project (ZJS for short) provides an IoT web runtime environment with JavaScript APIs for the Zephyr operating system, based on the JerryScript engine.
-It is intended for systems with low memory where Node.js with V8 is too big.
+The JavaScript\* Runtime for the Zephyr&trade; OS project (ZJS for short) provides an IoT web runtime environment with JavaScript APIs for the Zephyr operating system, based on the JerryScript engine.
+It is intended for systems with little memory where Node.js with V8 is too big.

-This code requires a local copy of JerryScript and Zephyr source, and we will upstream patches to those projects as appropriate, but this repo is for everything else.
+This code requires a local copy of JerryScript and Zephyr OS source.
+We will upstream patches to those projects as appropriate, but this repo is for everything else.

 ## Getting Started

-This section will walk you through building and running your first ZJS application on Arduino 101.
+This section will walk you through building and running your first ZJS application on Arduino 101\*.

 ### Prerequisites
 * [Arduino 101 board](https://www.arduino.cc/en/Main/ArduinoBoard101)
-* Ubuntu 16.04 host; adapt as necessary for other platforms.
+* Ubuntu\* 16.04 host; adapt as necessary for other platforms.
 * If you're behind a proxy, go through all the [usual pain] (https://github.com/01org/zephyr.js/wiki/Proxy) to get ssh working to github.com and http working to zephyrproject.org.